nickzoic/nick.zoic.org/art/use-pure-javascript/index.md

 ~~~
 function foo() {
     "use pure";
-    // this function is pure, and any functions declared within are too.
+    // this function is pure, and any functions declared within are limited
+    // to its scope.
 }
 ~~~